valencia21/valencia21.github.io/_posts/2021-11-16-the-case-for-tolerance.markdown

 While we’d like to think of ourselves as perfectly rational beings, this is not the case.

 - We often have subtle subconscious objectives, such as social validation, that influence our conscious objectives.
-- We don’t explicitly derive our objectives from our character, since this requires deep introspection.
+- We often don't explicitly derive our objectives from our character, since this requires deep introspection.

 But let’s say that person B correctly interprets a behaviour as relating to an intention which serves a specific objective, it is still important to be conscious that: